sebastianlarisch/spryker-docs/docs/scos/dev/data-import/202009.0/demo-shop-data-import/execution-order-of-data-importers-in-demo-shop.md

   - /v6/docs/en/execution-order-of-data-importers-in-demo-shop
 ---

 When setting up a Spryker’s Demo Shop, data content sample is imported while executing a sequence of data importers.
 The data importer is a PHP class which handles the data import.
-Each data importer uses a .csv file to load data that will then be imported into the Demo Dhop database(s).
-The importing order of the .csv files is dependent on the order the data importers are executed.
+Each data importer uses a CSV file to load data that will then be imported into the Demo Dhop database(s).
+The importing order of the CSV files is dependent on the order the data importers are executed.

 {% info_block infoBox "Info" %}